kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I see a lot of interaction with an account `@SchrodingerGata`, but even more so with an account named `Carmen` with address `@sinremite`.
 - I will find out over a year later that the woman who owns the `@SchrodingerGata` account, Rocío Vidal, suffered a serious hacking attack.
 - I will also see Rocío Vidal in photos which remind me of [plate lady](#plate-lady-early-in-the-month) in that they imply filmed sexual activity.
-- I believe that the `Carmen` account, given it has so much interaction with the `@jctot19` account over many many years must be a girlfriend.
+- I believe that the `Carmen` account, given it has so much interaction with the `@jctot19` account over many many years, must be a girlfriend.

 ### `@1frgvn`